Wives of Muhammad: Hind bint Suhayl (Umm Salama)

 The death of Zaynab coincided with that of Abu Salamah, a devout Muslim and Muhammad's foster brother, as a result of his wounds from the Battle of Uhud.
 Abu Salamah's widow, Umm Salama, also a devoted Muslim, had none but her young children.
 Her plight of being without a man reportedly saddened the Muslims, and after her iddah some Muslims proposed marriage to her, but she declined.
 She was the paternal cousin of Khalid ibn al-Walid, the military commander who fought against Muhammad in many battles.
 Her marriage made Khalid take an indecisive attitude at the battle of Uhud.
 When Muhammad proposed her marriage, she was reluctant for three reasons: she claimed to suffer from jealousy and pointed out the prospect of an unsuccessful marriage, her old age, and her young family that needed support.
 But Muhammad replied that he would pray to God to free her from jealousy, that he too was of old age, and that her family was like his family.
 She married Muhammad around the end of 4 AH.

 Rayhana bint Zayd

 Rayhana bint Zayd was a Jewish woman from the Banu Nadir tribe.
 In 627, the Banu Qurayza tribe was defeated and Rayhana was enslaved.
-Ibn Sa'd wrote that Rayhana went on to be manumitted and subsequently married to the prophet upon her conversion to Islam.
-Al-Tha'labi reports that the prophet paid a mahr for her and Ibn Hajar makes reference to Muhammad giving Rayhana a home upon their marriage.
+Ibn Sa'd wrote that Rayhana went on to be manumitted and subsequently married to Muhammad upon her conversion to Islam.
+Al-Tha'labi reports that Muhammad paid a mahr for her and Ibn Hajar makes reference to Muhammad giving Rayhana a home upon their marriage.